hueter/file-transfer-demo/README.md

 ---
 ## Extra Credit
-  - My _Get File_ command `-g` works with non-text files.
-For example, transfer the included binary `binny.bin`.
+  - _Known Extra Credit:_ The _Get File_ command `-g` works with non-text files.
+For example, transfer the included binary `binny.bin` or the included image file `kitt.png`.
+Even the `ftserver.c` works.
+  - _Possible Extras:_
+    - Arguments support short and long forms (e.g. `-c` or `--c`) and have very strict validation
+    - Error handling and interaction messages are graphically-displayed and detailed
+    - Both programs clean up after themselves (close the sockets) and can re-use the same ports over and over